When Can I Deduct Health Insurance Premiums on My Taxes?

 What's next

-Health insurance premiums are deductible on federal taxes, in some cases, as these monthly payments are classified as medical expenses.
-Generally, if you pay for medical insurance on your own, you can deduct the amount from your taxes.
-Your income and how you get your insurance help determine whether the costs are eligible for tax deductions.
+Generally, if you pay for medical insurance on your own, you can subtract that amount from your taxes.
+Your income and how you get your insurance helps determine whether the costs can be tax deductions.

-Generally, you are allowed to deduct health insurance rates on your taxes if you itemize your deductions, pay your health insurance premiums directly, and your medical expenses totaled more than 7.5% of your income for the year.
+Generally, you can deduct health insurance rates on your taxes if you itemize your deductions, you pay your health insurance premiums directly and your medical costs total more than 7.5% of your income for the year.

 Tax deductions by health insurance source